 Image credit: @millbrookresort

-Millbrook’s is one of the most magical NZ golf clubs and is the home of the New Zealand Open.
-All golfers can enjoy a game at Millbrook’s two 18-hole courses, surrounded by rugged mountain terrain.
-This visually spectacular Queenstown golf club makes it a breathtaking environment, offering extraordinary photo opportunities at every hole.
+Millbrook Resort is one of the most magical NZ golf clubs and is the home of the New Zealand Open.
+All golfers can enjoy a game at the club’s two 18-hole championship courses, surrounded by rugged mountain terrain.
+Millbrook Resort features a breathtaking environment, offering extraordinary photo opportunities at every hole – explore the beauty of the landscape, preserved in beautiful form.
+With the opportunity to book a lesson with a world-class golf professional, Millbrook Resort is where you want to be if you want to improve your golfing game.

 The Hills Golf Club